-Appendix 13: Code of Conduct for Staff
+Appendix 18: Code of Conduct for Staff

-This code of conduct must be adhered to alongside the standards of behaviour as outlined in the Staff Handbook and Staff Code of Conduct.
-This conduct refers specifically to dealing with DSSF pupils
+This code of conduct must be adhered to alongside the standards of behaviour as outlined in the Staff Handbook

 School staff are in a unique position of influence and therefore must adhere to behaviour that models the highest possible standards for all pupils within the school.
 This Code of Conduct gives clear guidance on the standards of behaviour all ArtsEd staff must observe.